sifriger-msft/sql-server-samples/samples/demos/sql-graph/recommendation-system/README.md

 ### Create and populate graph objects

 The first demo consists in creating graph objects such as Nodes and Edges, this is the purpose of the file [demo1-create-and-populate-nodes-and-edges.sql](./demo1-create-and-populate-nodes-and-edges.sql).
 Let's start with the Node table named **Nodes.Person**.
-A node table represents an entity in a Graph DB, every time a node is created, in addition to the user defined columns, the SQL Server Engine will create an implicit column named **$node_id** that uniquely identifies a given node in the database, it contains a combination of the **object_id** of the node and an internally bigint stored in an hidden column named **graph_id**.
+A node table represents an entity in a Graph DB, every time a node is created, in addition to the user defined columns, SQL Server Engine will create an implicit column named **$node_id** that uniquely identifies a given node in the database, it contains a combination of the **object_id** of the node and an internally bigint stored in an hidden column named **graph_id**.

 The following picture shows the CREATE statement with the new DDL extension **AS NODE**, this extension tells to the engine that we want to create a Node table.

 ![Picture 1](../../../../media/demos/sql-graph/Create%20a%20Node%20Table.png)

 Now, it's the time to create the Edge table named **Edges.Friends**.
-Every Edge represents a relationship in a graph, may or may not have any user defined attributes, Edges are always directed and connected with two nodes.
-In the first release, constraints are not available on the Edge table, so an Edge table can connect any two nodes on the graph.
+Every Edge represents a relationship in a graph, it may or may not have any user defined attributes, Edges are always directed and connected with two nodes.
+In the first release of SQL Graph, constraints are not available on the Edge table, so an Edge table can connect any two nodes on the graph.
 Every time an Edge table is created, in addition to the user defined columns, the Engine will create three implicit columns:

 1. **$edge_id** is a combination of the **object_id** of the Edge and an internally bigint stored in an hidden column named **graph_id**